Family Lore: A Novel (Hardcover)

 “Only Elizabeth Acevedo could make an epic feel so intimate, so perfectly crafted and tightly drawn.
 FAMILY LORE is a devastating exploration of the liveliness of the Marte women.
 No writer on earth transforms a page into a home with distinct emotional chambers like Acevedo, and her she does it with language that is equally lush and lacerating.
 This is how stories should be made.” — Kiese Laymon, author of Long Division and Heavy

 “There's deep magic not only among the close-knit Marte sisters and their offspring, but on every page of Family Lore.
-At turns tender, intense, sensual, and hilarious, I couldn't get enough of this book.
+This book is at turns tender, intense, sensual, and hilarious—I couldn't get enough.
 Elizabeth Acevedo's precise, intricate prose mesmerizes, surprises, and delights.
 This is a family saga to be read with your whole heart and soul.” — Deesha Philyaw, author of The Secret Lives of Church Ladies